Shell Structure

 For shell presets, click the below button:

-For command aliasing, click the below button:
+For extra shell features, click the below button:

 Last updated